ReckTy/Steam-Quick-Switch/README.md

 ## Privacy

-To store account-details, SQS uses encryption that uses Hardware-ID.
+To store account-details, SQS uses encryption that uses hardware id.

 SQS does NOT store any data where it is not supposed to.
 Proof of this can be found in the source-code.